Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 In Christian circles, there are movements to sanitize worship, to remove the cross as it is a symbol of the brutality of the crucifixion of Jesus.
 Yet, as Christians, we are expected to serve the elements of communion to remember the blood and body of Christ given as a sacrifice for all our sins.

-We often here in memorial services for those who gave their life in war, a quote from John 15:13 (ESV):
+We often here in memorial services for those who gave their lives in war, a quote from John 15:13 (ESV):

 13 Greater love has no one than this, that someone lay down his life for his friends.